alikhalife/end-of-field-challenge/README.md

 - Provide a README (hello)

 ### HTML
-- Of course, it have to be valid and checked with a validator
+- It have to be valid and checked with a validator
-- Ligthouse criterias are equal or more than 90
+- Lighthouse criterias are equal or more than 90%
 - Good use of semantic
 - Well idented
 - Accessible